A Survey Of Cross-lingual Word Embedding Models: Evaluation

 In the following, we discuss the most common intrinsic and extrinsic evaluation tasks that have been used to test cross-lingual embeddings and outline associated challenges.
 In addition, we also present benchmarks that can be used for evaluating cross-lingual embeddings and the most important findings of two recent empirical benchmark studies.

-\subsection{Intrinsic tasks}
+\subsection{Intrinsic Tasks}

-The first two widely used tasks are \emph{intrinsic} evaluation tasks: They evaluate cross-lingual embeddings in a controlled \emph{in vitro} setting that is geared towards revealing certain characteristics of the representations.
+The first two widely used tasks are \emph{intrinsic} evaluation tasks: word similarity and multiQVEC(+).
+These tasks evaluate cross-lingual embeddings in a controlled \emph{in vitro} setting that is geared towards revealing certain characteristics of the representations.
 The major downside with these tasks is that good performance on them does not generalize necessarily to good performance on downstream tasks \cite{Tsvetkov2015b,Schnabel:2015emnlp}.

 \paragraph{Word similarity} This task evaluates how well the notion of word similarity according to humans is emulated in the vector space.
 Multi-lingual word similarity datasets are multilingual extensions of datasets that have been used for evaluating English word representations.
 Many of these originate from psychology research and consist of word pairs -- ranging from synonyms (e.g., car - automobile) to unrelated terms (e.g., noon - string) -- that have been annotated with a relatedness score by human subjects.
 The most commonly used ones of these human judgement datasets are: a) the RG dataset \cite{rubenstein1965contextual}; b) the MC dataset \cite{miller1991contextual}; c) the WordSim-353 dataset \cite{Finkelstein:2002}, a superset of MC; and d) the SimLex-999 dataset \cite{hill2016simlex}.
-Extending them to the multilingual setting then mainly involves translating the word pairs into different languages: WordSim-353 has been translated to Spanish, Romanian, and Arabic \cite{Hassan:2009emnlp} and to German, Italian, and Russian \cite{leviant2015judgment}; RG was translated to German \cite{gurevych2005using}, French, \cite{joubarne2011comparison}, Spanish and Farsi \cite{camacho2015framework}; and SimLex-999 was translated to German, Italian and Russian \cite{leviant2015judgment} and to Hebrew and Croatian \cite{Mrksic:2017tacl}.
+Extending them to the multilingual setting then mainly involves translating the word pairs into different languages: WordSim-353 has been translated to Spanish, Romanian, and Arabic \cite{Hassan:2009emnlp} and to German, Italian, and Russian \cite{leviant2015judgment}; RG was translated to German \cite{gurevych2005using}, French, \cite{joubarne2011comparison}, Spanish and Farsi \cite{camacho2015framework}; and SimLex-999 was translated to German, Italian and Russian \cite{leviant2015judgment} and to Hebrew and Croatian (Mrkšić et al., 2017b).
 Other prominent datasets for word embedding evaluation such as MEN \cite{bruni2014multimodal}, RareWords \cite{luong2013better}, and SimVerb-3500 \cite{Gerz:2016emnlp} have only been used in monolingual contexts.

 The SemEval 2017 task on cross-lingual and multilingual word similarity \cite{Camacho:2017semeval} has introduced cross-lingual word similarity datasets between five languages: English, German, Italian, Spanish, and Farsi, yielding 10 new datasets in total.
 Each cross-lingual dataset is of reasonable size, containing between 888 and 978 word pairs.